cy6erskunk/q-n-a/docs/Technical_rules.md

 Repetition of offence t.178 FIE

-5

-November 2023

 # BOOK 1.
 TECHNICAL RULES

-# GENERAL RULES AND RULES

-# COMMON TO THE THREE WEAPONS
+# GENERAL RULES AND RULES COMMON TO THE THREE WEAPONS

 ## Chapter 1